bc-anaisabel/juniperus_paper/README.md

 **A) Preprocessing, assigning taxonomy and trophic mode:**

-*Preprocessing and taxonomy and trophic mode assignment within amptk*
+*Preprocessing and taxonomy and trophic mode assignment within AMPtk*

 amptk_for_illumina.sh: This is a bash script to denoise Illumina MiSeq pair-end data, create an OTU table, and assign taxonomy and fungal trophic modes within AMPtk.
 AMPtk_pipeline.md is a file that describes what the amptk_for_illumina.sh script does.